 What Is Concurrent Retirement and Disability Pay?

 The Department of Veterans Affairs requires you to waive some section of your gross pension to receive disability compensation.
-This aspect means that if you receive $600 monthly, your retirement pay will reduce by an equivalent amount.
+This means that if you receive $600 monthly, your retirement pay will be reduced by an equivalent amount.

 What Is Combat-Related Special Compensation?